biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/README.md

     - ##### Remanent Polarization
         - Polarization remaining after removing the electric field.
     ##### Coercive Field
       - The electric field required to reduce polarization to zero.

+- On the basis of alignment of dipoles:
+    - ##### 1.
+Dipolar Polarization
+      - Permanent dipole exists due to electronegativity of Fluorine (F-).
+    - ##### 2.
+Distortional Polarization
+      - It occurs inside atoms and crystal structures.
+    - ##### 3.
+Interfacial Polarization
+      - Accumulation of charges at the interface of different materials.

 ### 4. Dielectric Materials
 - An electrical insulator that can become polarized when an electric field is applied.